-The next Club Meeting will be held on July 28th at 7:00pm at the field.
+The next Club Zoom Meeting will be held on October 27th at 7:00pm.

 - Well, it's that time of year, again!
 The FARM 'Mowing Crew' is preparing our mowers and equipment for the onslaught of the 2020 grass growing season.
 Thanks to Nic, Ernie, Bill, Charlie, Gordon, and Dave (taking picture) for their hard work.